Self-care isn’t about expensive luxuries, but small things to help day-to-day wellbeing. Katy Beskow looks at 10 ways to self-care.

 2. Have a good breakfast

-Start the day right with a balanced and nutritious breakfast.
+Start the day right with a balanced and nutritious vegan breakfast.
 It feels great to nourish your body in the morning with a healthy breakfast to set you up for the day ahead, and know that you’ve started the day with the self-care that comes from eating well.

 If you’re short on time, blitz together a smoothie, or a bowl of berries, dairy-free yoghurt and flaked almonds, or prepare a jar of overnight oats for breakfast on the go the following day.